mattn/go-sqlite3/README.md

 In some cases you are required to the `CC` environment variable with the cross compiler.

-## Cross Compiling from MAC OSX
+## Cross Compiling from macOS X
-The simplest way to cross compile from OSX is to use [xgo](https://github.com/karalabe/xgo).
+The simplest way to cross compile from macOS X is to use [xgo](https://github.com/karalabe/xgo).

 Steps:
 - Install [xgo](https://github.com/karalabe/xgo) (`go get github.com/karalabe/xgo`).